drtcl/beacon/README.md

     bpm install foo@current

-The `channels.json` file defines the channels and looks something like this
+The `channels.json` file can be used to define the channels and looks something like this:

 ```
 {
     "current": [
         "1.0.0",
         "0.9.0"
     ],
     "beta": [
         "2.0.0",
     ],
 }
 ```

+Packages can also just be put into channel directories.
+The directory name starts with `channel_`, for example: `channel_stable` in:

+>    pkg/
+>        foo/
+>            channel_stable/
+>                foo-1.1.1.bpm

-Multiple version *can* be specific for a channel, but only the *greatest* version is ever used by bpm.
+Multiple versions *can* be specified for a channel, but only the *greatest* version is ever used by bpm.
 Older versions can be left in the file for your own history or for information for other tools using bpm.

 ### Special Versions
 - [ ] TODO